 I don’t anticipate that many of you will rush off to book flights at the prospect of heading to somewhere named Lard Bay.
 In fact, as a rule, the very word ‘Lard’ is one I really prefer to keep out of my holiday vernacular, as much as possible!
 Be assured though that the original Spanish name, Manteca Bahia (literally translating to Lard Bay) is known now by its more colloquial derivative: Montego Bay.
 Now isn’t that a more exciting prospect!
 As you might already know, the lovely Montego Bay is considered one of the very best vacation spots in Jamaica or even the whole Caribbean.

 This coastal town is the ‘second city’ of Jamaica, after Kingston.
 It is host to the busiest airport on the island and is an area that offers golf, sailing, snorkelling and diving in the protected Marine Park.
 If you are lucky enough to be staying at one of our wonderful resorts, such as Tryall Resort or Round Hill Resort, along this coastline, you will have lots of fun things to do right on your doorstep.
+If you’re interested in staying at Half Moon then you should read our article on things to do in Half Moon resort Jamaica.

 Local Colour Like No Other